maslab-ufrgs/TAP_GA_QL/README.md

   -o, --printPairOD     Print the average travel time for in the header in the
                         output file (default: False) --printDriversPerRoute
-                        Prints the amount of drivers per route of each OD pair -i PRINTINTERVAL, --printInterval PRINTINTERVAL
+                        Prints the amount of drivers per route of each OD pair(default:False) -i PRINTINTERVAL, --printInterval PRINTINTERVAL
                         Interval by which the messages are written in the output file (default: 1)